Lawrence Bittaker and Roy Norris: Arrest

 Although Robeck had identified mug shots of Bittaker and Norris, she was unable to positively identify her assailants in a police lineup.
 Nonetheless, police had observed Norris dealing in marijuana, whereas Bittaker had been in possession of drugs at the time of his arrest.
 Both were held on charges of parole violation.

 A search of Bittaker's apartment revealed several Polaroid photographs which were determined as depicting Hall and Gilliam—both of whom had been reported as missing earlier the same year.
 Inside Bittaker's van, investigators discovered a sledgehammer, a plastic bag filled with lead weights, a book detailing how to locate police radio frequencies, a jar of Vaseline, two necklaces (later confirmed as belonging to two of the victims), and a tape recording of a young woman in obvious distress, screaming and repeatedly pleading for mercy while being tortured and sexually abused.

 The mother of Ledford—named by Jackson as being one of the girls whom Norris had confessed he and Bittaker had killed—identified the voice on the tape as being that of her only daughter; the voices of the two men mocking and threatening Ledford in the process of her torture and abuse were identified as being Roy Norris and Lawrence Bittaker.
 Also found in Bittaker's motel were seven bottles of various acidic materials.
-(Investigators would later discover Bittaker planned to use these acidic materials upon their next victim.)
+(Investigators would later discover Bittaker had planned to use these acidic materials upon their next victim.)

 Inside Norris's apartment, police discovered a bracelet he had taken from Ledford's body as a souvenir.
 Also found at the homes of both Bittaker and Norris were Polaroid pictures of almost 500 teenage girls and young women, most of which had apparently been taken at Redondo Beach and Hermosa Beach, with others taken by Bittaker at a Burbank high school.
 Most of these pictures had been taken without the girls' knowledge or consent.